 Percutaneous endoscopic gastrostomy (PEG) feeding tubes were first described in 1980 for use in children.
-PEG feeding tubes are now increasingly used for enteral nutrition for both children and adults.
+PEG feeding tubes are now increasingly used for enteral nutrition for children and adults.
 PEG may be used with a jejunal extension.

 PEG feeding is used where patients cannot maintain adequate nutrition with oral intake.
-However, the simplicity of PEG feeding has led to some to be concerned about its use when there is little or no clinical benefit.
+However, the simplicity of PEG feeding has led some to be concerned about its use when there is little or no clinical benefit.

 There are sometimes ethical factors to consider (see 'Ethical dilemmas', below).
 Several court cases have considered use of PEG feeding in patients who have lost the capacity for self-determination.

 PEG is the preferred route of feeding and nutritional support in patients with a functional gastrointestinal system who require long-term enteral nutrition.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed

 - Print and export a summary to use in your appraisal

 Indications include difficulties with oral intake often where obstruction to the upper airway or gastrointestinal tract makes passing a nasogastric tube difficult: